Fire-Input/Shift-Codes-TTW/README.md

 Items should be in your in-game mail

 # Extra info
-The used_codes.txt keeps tracks of any codes you have used so it doesn't try to redeem them multiple times.
-This script is currently for North America(NA) Steam accounts for Tiny Tina's Wonderlands, but this script can easily be changed to support the other borderlands games, regions, and platforms.
+The used_codes.txt keeps tracks of any codes you have used so it doesn't try to redeem them multiple times.\n This script is currently for North America(NA) Steam accounts for Tiny Tina's Wonderlands, but this script can easily be changed to support the other borderlands games, regions, and platforms.
 Might make a config file for this later

 # WARNING